UnitVectorY-Labs/YAMLtecture/docs/CONFIGURATION.md

 Both nodes and links can have optional attributes.
 The attributes are used to provide additional metadata about the node or link as key value pairs.

+## Node Attributes

+A node defines each part of the architecture.

+### id

+The `id` attribute is the required unique identifier for the node within the configuration used to reference the node in the `parent` attribute and in the `source` and `target` attributes of links.

+### type

+The `type` attribute is a required attribute the defines the type of the node.
+This is the only mandatory attribute for a node that defines the metadata for the node as the intent here is that type would commonly be used for filtering or styling the nodes.

+### parent

+The `parent` attribute is an optional attribute that defines the parent node of the node.
+This is used to define the hierarchy of the nodes as an acyclic graph.
+The parent node enables special types of filtering given the tree structure of nodes it enforces.

+### attributes

+The `attributes` is a key value set of additional metadata for a node where the key is not predefined.
+This allows for maximum flexibility in defining the attributes of the node.
+These attributes can be used for styling or filtering the nodes.

+## Link Attributes

+A link defines the relationship between two nodes.

+### source

+The `source` attribute is required and references the `id` of the source node.
+This is used to define the source of the link.

+### target

+The `target` attribute is required and references the `id` of the target node.
+This is used to define the target of the link.

+### type

+The `type` attribute is a required attribute the defines the type of the link.
+This is the only mandatory attribute for a link that defines the metadata for the link as the intent here is that type would commonly be used for filtering or styling the links.

+### attributes

+The `attributes` is a key value set of additional metadata for a link where the key is not predefined.
+This allows for maximum flexibility in defining the attributes of the link.
+These attributes can be used for styling or filtering the links.

 ## Example Configuration

 ```yaml